NVIDIA/NeMo-Guardrails/docs/user_guide/configuration-guide.md

 #### Custom LLM Models

-To register a custom LLM provider, you need to create a class that inherits from `BaseLangaugeModel` and register it using `register_llm_provider`.
+To register a custom LLM provider, you need to create a class that inherits from `BaseLanguageModel` and register it using `register_llm_provider`.

 ```python
 from langchain.base_language import BaseLanguageModel